-Hurricane Watch Issued For Carolinas Ahead Of Category 4 Florence
+Hurricane Watch Issued For Carolinas As Category 4 Florence Plows Toward U.S.

-Hurricane Florence "is expected to be an extremely dangerous major hurricane through Thursday night" — and the Category 4 storm has now triggered a hurricane watch for all of North Carolina and part of South Carolina, the National Hurricane Center says.
+Hurricane Florence, a Category 4 storm, "is expected to be an extremely dangerous major hurricane through Thursday night" and has triggered a hurricane watch for all of North Carolina and part of South Carolina, according to the National Hurricane Center.

-Florence was packing maximum sustained winds of 130 mph, with higher gusts, the hurricane center said in its 8 a.m.
+Florence is packing maximum sustained winds of 130 mph, with higher gusts, the hurricane center said in its 11 a.m.
 ET update.
-At the time, the imposing storm was 405 miles south of Bermuda, moving west-northwest at 15 mph.
+At the time, the imposing storm was 390 miles south of Bermuda, moving west-northwest at 16 mph.

 Florence is expected to hit the Carolinas and Virginia late Thursday or early Friday.
 It's currently predicted to make landfall somewhere north of Wilmington, N.C., before its center heads inland toward the cities of Raleigh and Durham.

-The storm will pick up additional strength as it passes over ocean water with sea surface temperatures of up to 85 degrees, according to the National Hurricane Center.
+The storm will pick up additional strength as it passes over ocean water with sea surface temperatures of up to 85 degrees, the National Hurricane Center said.

 The large and powerful hurricane has prompted evacuation orders in North and South Carolina and Virginia, as officials urge residents in coastal and low-lying areas to prepare for strong winds, a deep storm surge and a deluge of rainfall that could last more than 24 hours.

-Florence will bring a perilous risk of flooding to a broad area, and its wind and rains will also bring downed trees and other destruction to areas in its path, the hurricane center said.
+Florence will bring a perilous risk of flooding to a broad area, and its high winds and heavy rains will down trees and bring other destruction to areas in its path, the hurricane center said.

-"All the rainfall we're going to have, plus you talk about the wind — that means a lot of trees coming down, it's a lot of power outages, a lot of impacts with this system," NHC director Ken Graham said on Tuesday.
+"All the rainfall we're going to have, plus you talk about the wind — that means a lot of trees coming down, it's a lot of power outages, a lot of impacts with this system," NHC Director Ken Graham said Tuesday.

+A hurricane watch is now in effect for hundreds of miles of the U.S. East Coast, from Edisto Beach in South Carolina up north to the North Carolina-Virginia border.
+Tropical storm conditions could hit those areas by early Thursday, forecasters say.

-The hurricane watch notice is significant because it signals the opening of a 48-hour window for the expected first arrival of tropical-storm-force winds.
+The hurricane watch notice is significant because it signals the opening of a 48-hour window for the expected first arrival of tropical storm-force winds.
 After that point, it would be difficult for people in the storm's path to either finish preparations or flee affected areas.

-On Tuesday morning, data from an Air Force Reserve hurricane hunter aircraft found that Florence's sustained winds had weakened somewhat from the 140-mph speeds reported earlier.
-But the storm is expected to restrengthen over the next day or so.
+On Tuesday morning, data from an Air Force Reserve hurricane hunter aircraft showed that Florence's sustained winds had weakened somewhat from the 140 mph speeds reported earlier.
+But the storm is expected to strengthen again over the next day or so.

-A hurricane watch is now in effect for hundreds of miles of the U.S. East Coast, from Edisto Beach in South Carolina up north to the North Carolina-Virginia border.
-Tropical storm conditions could hit those areas by Thursday morning, forecasters say.

-If it makes landfall as predicted, Florence could become the northern-most Category 4 hurricane to hit the U.S. since records were first kept in 1851.
-It's expected to strike far above the point where Hurricane Hazel arrived close to the South Carolina/North Carolina border in October 1954.
+If it makes landfall as predicted, Florence could become the northernmost Category 4 hurricane to hit the U.S. since records were first kept in 1851.
+It's expected to strike far north of where Hurricane Hazel arrived, close to the South Carolina/North Carolina border, in October 1954.

 In addition to strong winds, Florence brings the threat of a devastating storm surge — as high as 6-12 feet in the area from Cape Fear, N.C., to Cape Lookout, N.C.